sentinel-official/docs/docs/getting-started/apps.md

   Solar,
 } from '../../src/icons';

-The following dVPN apps are built on top of Sentinel.
+The following dVPN apps are built on top of the Sentinel Protocol.
 This is why we refer to Sentinel as a network of independent dVPN (decentralized Virtual Private Network) applications, rather than just a single consumer-facing dVPN.

 <Section id="web-sdks" hasSubSections>
     <Section